(10) Practical training.

-(A) Application for employment authorization .
-The student must properly file a Form I–765, Application for Employment Authorization, with USCIS, accompanied by the required fee for the Form I–765, and the supporting documents, as described in the form's instructions.
+(A) Applications for employment authorization.
+The student must properly file an Application for Employment Authorization, Form I-765 or successor form, with USCIS, accompanied by the required fee, and the supporting documents, as described in the form’s instructions.

-(B) Filing deadlines for pre-completion OPT and post-completion OPT.
+(B) Applications and filing deadlines for pre-completion OPT and post-completion OPT.

-(1 ) Students may file a Form I–765 for pre-completion OPT up to 90 days before being enrolled for one full academic year, provided that the period of employment will not start prior to the completion of the full academic year.
+(1) Pre-completion OPT.
+For pre-completion OPT, the student may properly file his or her Form I-765 or successor form up to 90 days before being enrolled for one full academic year, provided that the period of employment will not start prior to the completion of the full academic year.

-( 2 ) For post-completion OPT, the student must properly file his or her Form I–765 up to 90 days prior to his or her program end-date and no later than 60 days after his or her program end-date.
-The student must also file the Form I–765 with USCIS within 30 days of the date the DSO enters the recommendation for OPT into his or her SEVIS record.
+(2) Post-completion OPT.
+For post-completion OPT, not including a 24-month OPT extension under paragraph (f)(10)(ii)(C)(2) of this section, the student may properly file his or her Form I-765 or successor form up to 90 days prior to his or her program end date and no later than 60 days after his or her program end date.
+The student must also file his or her Form I-765 or successor form with USCIS within 30 days of the date the DSO enters the recommendation for OPT into his or her SEVIS record.

 (iii) Decision on application for OPT employment authorization.
-USCIS will adjudicate the Form I–765 and, if approved, issue an EAD on the basis of the DSO's recommendation and other eligibility considerations.
+USCIS will adjudicate a student's Form I-765 on the basis of the DSO's recommendation and other eligibility considerations.

-(B) USCIS will notify the applicant of the decision and, if the application is denied, of the reason or reasons for the denial.
+(B) USCIS will notify the applicant of the decision on the Form I-765 or successor form in writing, and, if the application is denied, of the reason or reasons for the denial.